Spirit of Ecstasy, the Rolls-Royce ‘Flying Lady’ by Cybis

 Mr. Berndt advertised the Cybis piece in several print venues: the official Rolls-Royce Owners’ Club magazine, The Flying Lady; several car magazines such as Motor Trend; and a press release in the popular Collector Editions magazine as well.
 But Cybis themselves never advertised it nor included any mention of it in their own literature, although they could have added it to the Appendix in the 1979 edition of their catalog, had they chosen to.

-Addendum, May 2021: Thanks to Mr. Berndt, I can now offer a bit of background on the actual mascot.
+Thanks to Mr. Berndt, I can offer a bit of background on the actual mascot.
 His excellent article about the original female model for the mascot appeared as the cover story in the Spring 2021 issue of The Florida Lady publication for the Florida Region Rolls-Royce Owners Club.

 The original model for the mascot was Eleanor Velasco Thornton, secretary to and mistress of John, 2nd Baron Montague of Beaulieu who had originally requested a custom mascot for a vehicle in his private collection.
 Charles Sykes was the sculptor.
 However, the first rendering of the mascot was quite different from the one we know today.